 Boris Bulayev is the Co-Founder and Executive Director of Educate!.

-Under his leadership, Educate! has grown to 100 staff and over 150 Mentors, reaching over 42,000 students intensively and 530,000 more broadly across almost 900 schools in Uganda and Rwanda.
+Under his leadership, Educate! has grown to almost 200 staff and over 300 Mentors, reaching over 42,000 students intensively and 530,000 more broadly across almost 900 schools in Uganda and Rwanda.
 Educate! seen a doubling of youth income in two rigorous evaluations, has advised on integration of skills-based education into Uganda and Rwanda’s national education systems, and is currently a technical advisor on Kenya’s secondary education reform.
-The organization has received much global acclaim for its work, including the 2015 WISE award, recognition as one of 14 global case studies on scaling education by Brookings Institution, and fellowships from Echoing Green, Ashoka and the Mulago Foundation.
+The organization has received much acclaim for its work, including the 2015 WISE award, recognition as one of 14 global case studies on scaling education by Brookings Institution, and recognition from Bill Gates.

 Boris emigrated to the U.S. from Latvia at the age of 7.
 He considers himself lucky to have attended a great public school in San Francisco that eventually got him into Amherst College.
 As a refugee himself, Boris believes in giving other young people access to the same educational opportunities he had that have allowed him to get to where he is today.

-Before jumping into Educate! full-time, Boris worked at startup incubator Loeb Enterprises, learning about entrepreneurship and how to start companies.
-Personally, Boris is a Startingbloc fellow, an Empact100 Top Young Entrepreneur of 2011, a recipient of the 2011 Grinnell College Young Innovator for Social Justice Prize, and a two time Forbes Top 30 Under 30 Social Entrepreneur.
+Before jumping into Educate! full-time, Boris worked at startup incubator Loeb Enterprises.
+Boris is a recipient of the 2011 Grinnell College Young Innovator for Social Justice Prize, and a two-time Forbes Top 30 Under 30 Social Entrepreneur.